 Low levels of awareness are by no means unique to the Channel Islands or confined to only jurisdictions where competition law is relatively new.
 However we recognise that these low awareness levels may prevent the full realisation of the benefits to the Channel Islands' economies, businesses and consumers that the States of Guernsey and the States of Jersey intended to flow from the introduction of competition law.
-It may in fact contribute to a significantly more expensive competition law oversight regime since addressing behaviour, as a result of ignorance of what's required under the law, can lead to greater cost in terms of resources needed to address any failings after the fact.
-We have identified two broad outcomes:
+It may in fact contribute to a significantly more expensive competition law oversight regime since addressing behaviour, as a result of not fully understanding what is required under the law, can lead to greater cost in terms of resources needed to address any failings after the fact.
+We have identified two broad outcomes in this area: